LiquidVisions/LiquidVisions.PanthaRhei/README.md

 - Code generation for creating software artifacts
 - Pluggable architecture for custom expanders
-- Easy customization and extension of code generation process
+- Easy customization and extension of the code generation process
-- Support for various programming languages and frameworks
-- Enhances software stability and evolvability
+- Attempts to enhance software stability and evolvability

 ## How It Works